nhaar/UMP/README.md

 * Add simple and short syntax for using patch files, as to have files that only change parts of the code, making them clean and more resistant to version changes

+* Allow defining multiple functions in one file

 * Extra useful API that can be used inside the `.csx` scripts

 The framework is meant to be used alongside a base `.csx` script, or if you do not wish to use any custom scripting code, you can use it directly.